vittorioromeo/bcs_thesis/source/30_ecst/01_overview.md

 The interesting thing is that this syntax is **completely independent** of the system settings and execution policies - the system's dependencies or parallelism policies do not matter to the data proxy.
 Other things to take notice of are:

-* The storage policy of the components is irrelevant. `c::position` and `c::velocity` could be stored in the same contiguous buffer, or one of them could be in an hash-map while the other one is in a machine on the other side of the world *(storing a component in a different continent could slightly affect the performance of your application)*.
+* The storage policy of the components is irrelevant. `c::position` and `c::velocity` could be stored in the same contiguous buffer, or one of them could be in an hash-map while the other one is in a machine on the other side of the world *(storing a component in a different continent could slightly affect the performance of your application)*;

-* Getting a mutable or `const` reference to a component is **statically checked** at compile-time, producing an error in case the component access does not fulfill what was specified in the system signature.
+* Getting a mutable or `const` reference to a component is **statically checked** at compile-time, producing an error in case the component access does not fulfill what was specified in the system signature;

 * `process` is not special, and not limited to a single argument - additional data could be passed to the method and captured in the lambda.
 This will be covered in detail in [Chapter 8](#chap_flow) - here's a possible way of invoking `s::velocity::process`: